Pete-s-Lab/ckpt2r/README.md

 # ckpt2r: Checkpoint importer for R

-R package to import [Stratovan Checkpoint](https://www.stratovan.com/products/checkpoint) files (*.ckpt) directly into R.
+R package to import [Stratovan Checkpoint](https://www.stratovan.com/products/checkpoint) landmark files (*.ckpt) directly into R.

 ## Info
 * `read_checkpoint()` imports landmarks from Stratovan Checkpoint files (*.ckpt) [1] into R[2] so that the Export-step within Checkpoint can be skipped.
 Returned will be a list of which each list element consists of a dataframe with the collowing columns: